 Celebrate the holidays in style with this incredible Christmas Gingerbread Cake.
 Three layers of moist gingerbread are covered with a cream cheese frosting for an amazing Christmas dessert that will impress everyone!

-A: Why yes it can!
+Would you prefer gingerbread cupcakes to a gingerbread cake?
+No worries, this recipe works for cupcakes too!
 They are baked at 325 degrees for 20-22 minutes and this recipe makes about 36 cupcakes.

 Christmas Gingerbread Cake

 - 3/4 cup butter melted

 - 1 cup warm water

 - 3 large eggs